 If the committee believes your objection meets the criteria of section 105 of the Act, they will notify all involved parties of a date and time for a hearing.

-Complain about existing licensed premises
+How to make a complaint about existing licensed premises

-To make a complaint about an existing licensed premise or the terms of a licence, please contact us and provide specific details regarding your concerns.
+To make a complaint about an existing licensed premise or the terms of a licence, contact us on 06 356 8199 and provide specific details about your concerns.